 Individuals should be accepting and non-judgmental about any negative thoughts so that they can begin, when they are ready, to adapt how they respond to such thoughts and beliefs.
 An important message for those wishing to develop a challenge mindset is that this occurs at multiple levels of cognitive-affective processing, involving positive evaluations and interpretations of the pressure individuals’ encounter, together with their own resources, thoughts, and emotions.

 In conclusion, this article has outlined a mental fortitude training program for developing resilience for sustained success.
-Although it is based on a wide-ranging evidence-base, the effectiveness and efficacy of the intervention has not been comprehensively evaluated using research designs that maximise internal and external validity.
+Although it is based on a wide-ranging evidence-base, the effectiveness and efficacy of the intervention have not been comprehensively evaluated using research designs that maximise internal and external validity.
 This training program, therefore, represents a ‘work in progress’ that will undoubtedly be further refined and adapted, particularly with respect to how best to optimise both performance and wellbeing across different pressurised domains.
 In the meantime, the programme aims to facilitate a holistic and systematic approach to developing resilience for aspiring performers.